schananas/reactive-stock-market/README.md

 ### Introduction

 This project demonstrates reactive implementation of simple stock exchange platform.
-Originally assigment is given to Senior Software Engineers as a technical code interview in stock/crypto exchange companies.
+Originally assigment is given to Senior Software Engineers as a technical code interview in some stock/crypto exchange companies.
 See original [system requirements](system_requirements.pdf)

 Takeaways of implementation: